instituteforcriticalrobotics/instituteforcriticalrobotics.github.io/_posts/2022-09-18-Telepresence-updates.md

 # Amina's updates on the telepresence robot

+## Feb 12

+I just keep running into hurdles!
+I got one step closer to enrolling the SSL certificate, but another hurdle is "invalid domain name in your CSR".
+And this is because the domain at the moment is the IP address of the Raspberry Pi.

+I am trying to zoom out a bit to remind again why all of these steps are needed:
+1. A person opens up a website online to get access to the robot
+2. Robot initializes video and audio signals through webRTC
+3. A person can move the robot and also be shown on the robot's page

+What is missing right now:
+`A person opens up a website online to get access to the robot`
+- [ ] Remote streaming on webRTC
+  - [ ] For remote streaming to work, we need HTTPS.
+For HTTPS, we need SSL.
+For SSL, we need domain name.
+`Robot initializes video and audio signals through webRTC`
+- [ ] Audio works on non-Raspberry Pi devices.
+Find a way to connect to Audio on Pi `A person can move the robot and also be shown on the robot's page`
+- [x] Is able to receive Serial signals from the web page.
+This is the least of our concerns as of now.

+It seems like the progress is slow and we're taking 1 step forward and 3 back.
+But it's a complex task, so the solutions also take more than expected.

 ## Feb 8

 - [x] Installed an apache packages `sudo apt-get install apache2` and `sudo apt-get install apache2-utils`